H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

   entities, and geospatial features and how updates should, in principle, propagate.
-- A **concrete layer**, which includes a deployed RAG server with an explicit `wv_entangled_context` envelope at **port 8010**, a WV‑biased retrieval function that operates across multiple Chroma collections, and an autonomous learner topic graph that tracks and will increasingly shape entangled learning trajectories.
+- A **concrete layer**, which includes a deployed RAG server with an explicit `wv_entangled_context` envelope at **port 8010**, a WV‑biased retrieval function that operates across multiple Chroma collections (including GBIM‑derived spatial memory such as `gbim_beliefs_v2`), and an autonomous learner topic graph that tracks and will increasingly shape entangled learning trajectories.

 The present code realizes a first full loop from entanglement envelope to observable retrieval behavior and logs.
 Full cross‑domain weight and embedding updates remain future work.